 Jackson Pollock, abstract expressionist artist – was declared artist of the 20th century, although he split the opinion of the artistic world, with some calling him a drunken lunatic, whilst others considered him a genius.
 Professor Richard Taylor of the University of Oregon -‐ artist and physicist – was the first person to demonstrate that the chaotic, random images for which Pollock was famous actually told a story that literally mimicked the patterns that we can find in nature.

-Pollok’s work was examined by Professor Taylor and what he uncovered was a mathematical rhythm and symmetry that could be found everywhere in the world around us, suggesting that when something appears random or chaotic, there is in fact an underlying symmetry and pattern even when it appears not to be obeying any laws.
-Pollok’s artwork was and still is considered unique and Professor Taylor believes, evidenced through his research, that Pollok’s contribution was more than paint on canvas.
+Pollock’s work was examined by Professor Taylor and what he uncovered was a mathematical rhythm and symmetry that could be found everywhere in the world around us, suggesting that when something appears random or chaotic, there is in fact an underlying symmetry and pattern even when it appears not to be obeying any laws.
+Pollock’s artwork was and still is considered unique and Professor Taylor believes, evidenced through his research, that Pollock’s contribution was more than paint on canvas.
 It gave us an insight into the true workings of nature and the principles that underpin chaos.

 The fractal system is governed by one rule that can be found running through nature – ‘grow and divide’.
 Everything in nature is striving for the optimal growing conditions, whether that be a seed, a leaf on a tree, a human cell, a pathogen, the brain -‐ everything honours this one law in its attempt to survive and thrive.